marmelab/tree.js/README.md

 ```
 hookableTree.registerListener(hookableTree.HOOK_PRE_APPEND, function(next, newNode) {
-    // I am a hook listener, I wiil be triggered before any append operation
+    // I am a hook listener, I will be triggered before any append operation.

-    // The arguments other than the next callback are not always the same depending on the hook
+    // The arguments other than the next callback are not always the same depending on the hook.
-    // The context of a hook is the tree
+    // Hook context is the tree.

-    this; // will be our myTree
+    this; // will be our tree

-    // When I am done I MUST call the next callback.
+    // When I am done I MUST call the next callback:
-    // With no argument if everything is ok.
+    //   - with no argument if everything is OK,
-    // With an error if something goes wrong and I want to prevent the append to be completed: next('error').
+    //   - with an error if something goes wrong and I want to prevent the append to be completed: next('error').
     next();
 });
 ```

-Because of hooks `append`, `remove`, `move`, `clone` will return promise, see this example:
+Because of hooks, `append`, `remove`, `move`, `clone` will return promise, as show in this example:

 ```
 hookableTree.append(Tree.tree({ name: 'spirou'})).then(function(childNode) {